JCabrol/parkingsystem/README.md

 # Parking System

 A command line app for managing the parking system.
 This app uses Java to run and stores the data in Mysql DB.

+A project done as part of my Java application developper training (project n°4).

+The main skills acquired with this project were:
+* implement unit tests
+* implement integration tests
+* produce a test execution report
+* provide corrective patches when the test execution report suggests so

 ## Getting Started